MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-to-v24.md

     Start-NAVAppDataUpgrade -ServerInstance $NewBcServerInstance -Name "Application" -Version $NewBCVersion
     ```

-    This step will automatically install the new versions on the tenant.
+    This step will automatically install the new versions of these extesnions on the tenant.

 1. Upgrade the new versions of Microsoft extensions and non-Microsoft extensions.